Snowflake-Labs/terraform-provider-snowflake/docs/resources/procedure_grant.md

 ### Required

 - **database_name** (String, Required) The name of the database containing the current or future procedures on which to grant privileges.
+- **schema_name** (String, Required) The name of the schema containing the current or future procedures on which to grant privileges.

 ### Optional